Want your AR-15 to be the best it can be?

 These still maintain the same geometry as mil-spec stock triggers but are polished for a better feel.
 They maintain the same reliability with slightly better pull weight and crispness.

-- ALG Defense Trigger ACT: The crisper version at 6 lbs. ($60)
+- ALG Defense Trigger ACT: The slightly crisper version at 6 lbs. ($60)

 Single Stage Triggers